emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 1. JUEL standard doesn't allow to mix the
    [synchronous and asynchronous evaluation](#41-synchronous-and-asynchronous-evaluation) in the same expression
 2. The [initial value](#42-initial-value) should be set if the [self referencing](#431-self-referencing) is used
+3. The expressions are not *partitionable* and may [work incorrectly in the distributed mode](doc/design/distributed_mode/README.md#new-item-naming).

 # 3. Requirements